quicwg/base-drafts/draft-ietf-quic-tls.md

 ## QUIC Transport Parameters Extension {#quic_parameters}

 QUIC transport parameters are carried in a TLS extension.
-Different versions of QUIC might define a different format for this struct.
+Different versions of QUIC might define a different format for them.

 Including transport parameters in the TLS handshake provides integrity protection for these values.